 Antik Mallick, an electrical engineering Ph.D. student, first-authored the team’s paper.
-Mallick is a member of the computer hardware research lab led by Nikhil Shukla, assistant professor of electrical and computer engineering and materials science and engineering.
+Mallick is a member of the computing hardware research lab led by Nikhil Shukla, assistant professor of electrical and computer engineering and materials science and engineering.

 “Solving a computationally hard problem typically requires enormous time and memory,” Mallick said.
 “The circuit architecture in use today is not optimized for the level of complexity found in large-scale networks that drive social media, wireless communications, advanced manufacturing or drug discovery, for example.”

 Shukla is leading a trend in analog computing and using oscillators to compute.
 Shukla provided proofs-of-concept in papers published in Nature Communications and the Institute of Electrical and Electronics Engineers’ IEEE Journal on Exploratory Solid-State Computational Devices and Circuits.

 To take the next step toward a functioning prototype, Mallick reached out to Dan Truesdell, who earned his Ph.D. in electrical engineering from UVA in 2021 and was co-author of the paper.
 Truesdell was finishing his dissertation research in the robust low-power VLSI group led by Benton H. Calhoun, professor of electrical and computer engineering.

 “I’m interested in electrical implementation,” Truesdell said.
 “What arrangement of transistors gives the best electric performance?
 What’s the minimum amount of energy you need to do those operations?
 That’s the part I’m most curious about.”